Let’s talk about AI

-AI is a hot topic in today’s world, with discussions and articles about it appearing everywhere.
-Despite the hype, its future impact on the creative industry has not come into focus yet, but holds promise if used properly.
-To help shed light on this topic, we have posed a few questions, ranging from the basics to more complex issues.
+AI is a hot topic, with discussions and articles about it appearing everywhere.
+To help shed light on AI, we have posed a few questions, ranging from the basics to more complex issues.
 So, let’s dive right in.

 01. How does it work?
 Why is everyone talking about it?